dhruvsharma15/active-learning-for-brats/README.md

 ### How to run

+Git clone this repository in the same directory as your BraTS data - `Brats2018_training`.

-1. Execute first `extract_patches.py` to prepare the training and validation datasets.
+1. Execute first `extract_patches.py` to prepare the training and validation datasets which will be saved in the `Brats_patches_data` directory.
 2. then `train.py` to train the model.
-3. `predict.py` to make final predictions.
+The trained weights will be saved in the directory `brain_segmentation`.

 ```
 python extract_patches.py
 python train.py
-python predict.py
 ```